a179346/recommendation-system/docs/run-and-test-guide.md

 go run ./cmd/app
 ```

 You have successfully brought the server online!
-Let’s test it out.
+Let’s test it.

 ## How to test recommendation system